siwoopark10/ludobots-public/README.md

 We have a list of boolean values, `self.linkLimbsWithSensors` and `self.linksWithSensors` indicating which links are sensors and which are not.
 Pick a random value inside these lists and randomly pick True or False with a probability of 70 percent for True to promote mobility.

-In each evolution, any of these 4 mutations could happen.
+In each evolution, one of these 7 mutations happen.

+### Fitness function
+The robot in this assignment is trying to optimize for how far it can crawl in the *positive y-direction*.
+Thus, the fitness function prefers creatures that end up with the greatest y-position by the time the simulation terminates.

 ### Parallel Hill Climber
 Parallel Hill Climber allows us to simulatenously train and evolve different robots so that I can start off on various starting points.
 Each robot in the population evolves over several generations.
 The population size and the number of generations can be modified in the `constants.py` file.
-The main functionality of this method is to create a child robot from a copy of a parent robot, and to generate mutations in the child robot to see if it outperforms the parent.
-If the child robot performs better, we overwrite the parent robot with the child and continue to evolve and mutate until we reach the maximum number of generations.
+The main functionality of this method is to create a **child** robot from a copy of a **parent** robot, and to generate *mutations* in the child robot to see if it outperforms the parent.
+If the child robot performs better (*better fitness*), we overwrite the parent robot with the child and continue to evolve and mutate until we reach the maximum number of generations.
+Thus, the fitness of each robot should monotonously increase over time.

-### Fitness function
+## Results

+The results of the simulations are all stored in the `results` directory.

 The robot in this assignment is trying to optimize for how far it can crawl in the positive y-direction.
 Thus, the fitness function prefers creatures that end up with the greatest y-position by the time the simulation terminates.

+/Users/siwoopark/Documents/Artificial Life/ludobots-public/results/phc_fitness_curve.png
 ### Fitness Curves
 The fitness improvement for population size = 5 and number of generations = 25 with 5 random seeds.
 A larger set of values could produce a smoother curve.